nextflow-io/nextflow/docs/azure.rst

 Azure File Shares
 ==================

-Nextflow has built-in support also for `Azure Files <https://azure.microsoft.com/en-us/services/storage/files/>`_.
+As of version nf-azure@0.11.0, Nextflow has built-in support also for `Azure Files <https://azure.microsoft.com/en-us/services/storage/files/>`_.
 Files available in the serverless Azure File shares can be mounted concurrently on the nodes of a pool executing the pipeline.
 These files become immediately available in the file system and can be referred as local files within the processes.
 This is especially useful when a task needs to access large amount of data (such as genome indexes) during its execution.
 An